mtulio/provider-certification-tool/docs/user-installation-review.md

 - Generate the overall report

 > Note: This report can be useless depending on the history of logs.
-We recommend looking the next report which aggregate by the hour, so you can check the time frame the certification has been executed
+We recommend looking at the next report which aggregates by the hour, so you can check the time frame the certification has been executed

 > TODO: the tool `insights-ocp-etcd-logs` could read all the logs from stdin, filter by str, then report the buckets - avoiding extracting complex greps